BioSystemsUM/MEWpy/docs/mew.md

 5. `model.reactions['MY_REACTION'].bounds = (0, 0)` - make changes to the model
 6. `solution = RFBA(model).build().optimize()` - initialize, build and optimize the simulation method

-In this workflow, _model_ and _rfba_ instances are not connected with each other.
-Future rfba's optimization will generate the same output even if we make changes to the model.
+In this workflow, _model_ and _rfba_ instances are not synchronized, as rfba's optimization will generate the same output even if we make changes to the model.
-That is, _model_ and _rfba_ are not synchronized and attached to each other.

-Although building linear problems is considerably fast for most models, there is a second workflow to work with MEW models and simulation methods:
+To address the latest changes in the model, one must initialize, build and optimize `RFBA` again.

+A different workflow consists of attaching phenotype simulation methods to MEW models as follows:
 1. `model = read_model(reader1, reader2)` - read the model
 2. `rfba = RFBA(model, attach=True)` - initialize the simulation method and attach it to the model
 3. `rfba.build()` - build the linear problem